 #16 Prepare for Wind

 Maui is the land of sunshine, but we do have unpredictably windy days every now and then.
 Always have hair clips handy so that your veil has the option to be clipped back, and keep in mind that long, flowing hair may sound pretty, but is likely to end up wrapped around your face, especially during a ceremony on the beach!
 The last thing you want is photos of your beautiful wedding kiss with hair covering your entire face.

 #17 Do Trial Runs for Hair & Makeup

 Keep plenty of photos handy of how you’d like your hair and makeup to look on the wedding day.
-Have friends or professionals do practice runs while you’re still at home, and arrive to Maui in time for a run through with your stylist before the big day.
+Have friends or professionals do practice runs while you’re still at home, and arrive on Maui in time for a run-through with your stylist before the big day.
 This will give you a good idea of not only how long the process will take (for you and your bridesmaids), but what you’d like to change in time for the ceremony.

 Stress eating is a real thing, and the urge to grab plate after plate of loco moco can be too tempting to pass up when you arrive on Maui.
-The last thing you want, however, is to have to make last minute alterations to your wedding garments!
-Make healthy choices a habit, and beware of sun if you’ve spent the last few months in winter clothing!
+The last thing you want, however, is to have to make last-minute alterations to your wedding garments!
+Make healthy choices a habit, and beware of the sun if you’ve spent the last few months in winter clothing!